1: sleep of excessive depth or duration.

 CLASSIFYING PRIMARY HYPERSOMNIAS BY UNDERLYING CAUSE

 As the above discussion shows, different primary hypersomnia syndromes sometimes have overlapping clinical features because they were defined before the underlying causes were known.
 In practice, it can be helpful to cluster primary hypersomnia syndromes by underlying cause when it is known.
-Cerebrospinal fluid analysis is helpful in this regard, because it allows distinction between hypocretin-deficient narcolepsy (i.e., narcolepsy with cataplexy) and the primary hypersomnias related to abnormal functioning of the GABA system (which researchers at Emory have recently shown to be the case in many patients with IHS, narcolepsy without cataplexy, and others requiring extraordinary amounts of sleep (e.g, > 70 hours/week) but with normal MSLT results.
-These observations support the consideration of these latter syndromes as a single entity; the proposed revisions to the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-V) create a new category termed major hypersomnolence disorder that encompasses many patients with these hypersomnia subtypes, although is not specifically based on underlying cause.
+Cerebrospinal fluid analysis is helpful in this regard, because it allows distinction between hypocretin-deficient narcolepsy (i.e., narcolepsy with cataplexy) and the primary hypersomnias related to abnormal functioning of the GABA system (which researchers at Emory have recently shown to be the case in many patients with IHS, narcolepsy without cataplexy, and others requiring extraordinary amounts of sleep greater than 70 hours per week but with normal MSLT results).
+These observations support the consideration of these latter syndromes as a single entity; the proposed revisions to the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-V) create a new category termed hypersomnolence disorder that encompasses many patients with these hypersomnia subtypes, although it is not specifically based on underlying cause.